-• • The certificate will require 12 semester credit hours with a grade of "B" or better.
-NSG 604 Information Technology in Nursing Administration and Education 3 NSG 620 Teaching Strategies in Nursing 3 NSG 622 Curriculum Development, Assessment, and Evaluation in Nursing Education 3 NSG 640 Nursing Education Internship 3 Certificate in Nursing Administration Completion Requirements The certificate will require 12 semester credit hours with a grade of "B" or better.
-NSG 604 Information Technology in Nursing Administration and Education 3 NSG 632 Human Resource Management for the Nurse Administrator 3 NSG 616 Leadership & Financial Management Strategies 3 -
+The certificate will require 12 semester credit hours with a grade of "B" or better.
+NSG 604 Information Technology in Nursing Administration and Education 3 NSG 620 Teaching Strategies in Nursing 3 NSG 622 Curriculum Development, Assessment, and Evaluation in Nursing Education 3 NSG 640 Nursing Education Internship 3 Cortificate in Nurring Administration Certificate in Nursing Administration Completion Requirements The certificate will require 12 semester credit hours with a grade of "B" or better.
+NSG 604 Information Technology in Nursing Administration and Education 3 NSG 632 Human Resource Management for the Nurse Administrator 3